 Benefits of a Profit Sharing Plan

-• High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $sixty-six thousand dollars for the current year, making it a advantageous option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $66,000 for this year, making it a beneficial option for employee benefits.

 Setting Up a Profit Sharing Plan